CRISPR gene editing: Recent events

-In March 2017, the European Patent Office (EPO) announced its intention to allow claims for editing all types of cells to Max-Planck Institute in Berlin, University of California, and University of Vienna, and in August 2017, the EPO announced its intention to allow CRISPR claims in a patent application that MilliporeSigma had filed.
-As of August 2017 the patent situation in Europe was complex, with MilliporeSigma, ToolGen, Vilnius University, and Harvard contending for claims, along with University of California and Broad.
+In March 2017, the European Patent Office (EPO) announced its intention to allow claims for editing all types of cells to the Max-Planck Institute in Berlin, the University of California, and the University of Vienna, and in August 2017, the EPO announced its intention to allow CRISPR claims in a patent application that MilliporeSigma had filed.
+As of August 2017, the patent situation in Europe was complex, with MilliporeSigma, ToolGen, Vilnius University, and Harvard contending for claims, along with the University of California and Broad.

 In July 2018, the ECJ ruled that gene editing for plants was a sub-category of GMO foods and therefore that the CRISPR technique would henceforth be regulated in the European Union by their rules and regulations for GMOs.

 In February 2020, a US trial showed safe CRISPR gene editing on three cancer patients.

 In October 2020, researchers Emmanuelle Charpentier and Jennifer Doudna were awarded the Nobel Prize in Chemistry for their work in this field.
 They made history as the first two women to share this award without a male contributor.

 In June 2021, the first, small clinical trial of intravenous CRISPR gene editing in humans concluded with promising results.

 In September 2021, the first CRISPR-edited food went on public sale in Japan.
 Tomatoes were genetically modified for around five times the normal amount of possibly calming GABA.
 CRISPR was first applied in tomatoes in 2014.

 In December 2021, it was reported that the first CRISPR-gene-edited marine animal/seafood and second set of CRISPR-edited food has gone on public sale in Japan: two fish of which one species grows to twice the size of natural specimens due to disruption of leptin, which controls appetite, and the other grows to 1.2 times the natural average size with the same amount of food due to disabled myostatin, which inhibits muscle growth.